DevByEagle/Webley/README.md

 We welcome all contributions—bug fixes, new features, documentation improvements, or suggestions.

-Before submitting a pull request, please read the [contribution guidelines]() to help maintain consistency and quality.
+Before submitting a pull request, please read the contribution guidelines (Coming Soon) to help maintain consistency and quality.

 Thank you for helping make Webley better for everyone! 🚀

 ## License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.
+Webley is licensed under the **Mozilla Public License 2.0.** See [LICENSE.txt](LICENSE.txt) for details.